jlongster/transducers.js/README.md

 );
 ```

 `compose` is a provided function that simply turns `compose(f, g)` into `x => f(g(x))`.
 You use it to build up transformations.
 The above transformation would always run the map and filter **only twice** becaue only two items are needed, and it short-circuits once it gets two items.
-Again, this is done without lazyness, read more [here](http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data).
+Again, this is done without laziness, read more [here](http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data).

 There are also 2 transducers available for taking collections and "catting" them into the transformation stream: